-4.7.2 Administrator Access
+4.7.3 Administrator Access

-The Administrator user that creates and manages pairs must have the file access permissions and credentials on both paths in the pair.
+The Administrator user that creates and manages pairs must have the same file access permissions and credentials on both the primary path and secondary path in each pair.

-4.7.3 User Access
+4.7.4 User Access

 All user access to a pair must be made through a network share on the pair's primary path.
 Use Microsoft Network Sharing to create the share.